NeuroTechX/ntx_slack_archive/general.md

  >I guess an approach you could use to bring you up to speed, is first trying to do some analysis on different brain activities (ie eeg paradigms), learn some of the machine learning methods to classify mental states, and then building a "translation" layer which takes different mentals stales and ties it to a computer input.

+4/24/2017 5:49 PM

+ **sydneyneurotechx** :

+ >Not sure if what I wrote is clear or not.
+Does it make sense?